 As the Claiming Our Democracy Director at The Greenlining Institute, Michelle works to strengthen democracy by ensuring that communities of color have a voice.
 In 2010-11, Michelle led a statewide campaign to involve an unprecedented number of people of color in California’s process of redrawing the state’s legislative and congressional districts – the first time districts were drawn by a citizen commission.
-As a co-founding member of the Future of California Elections Collaborative, she also partnered with county election officials, civil rights and good government groups to improve the state’s voting materials and advance best practices for compliance with the National Voter Registration Act at public assistance agencies.
+As a co-founding member of the Future of California Elections Collaborative, she also partnered with county election officials, civil rights and good government groups to improve the state’s voting materials and identify what’s working and what’s not for communities of color.
 Michelle also wrote and lobbied for legislation to extend language access to the initiative process and voting rights to former felons.

 Michelle earned her B.A. from the University of California, Santa Cruz, where she organized state and national campaigns for higher education and immigrant rights.
 Currently, Michelle serves on the Executive Committee of the board of California Common Cause and on MapLight’s Advisory Board.
 When not working, she can be found spending time with her husband and family, barbecuing, soaking up the sun, or singing country music.

 Before joining Greenlining as Health Policy Director, Carla Saporta educated and mobilized community members on policy issues and worked with policymakers to create and implement policy that benefits the community.
 She currently represents the community’s interest as an advisory member on Covered California’s Small Business Health Options Program Advisory Group.